Astrokojo/legacy-familytree-app/README.md

 ### `json-server --watch db.json -port portnumber`

 Starts the JSON server with the provided `db.json` file:
-The server will run at `http://localhost:3000` by default.\
+If no port number is provided the server will run at `http://localhost:3000` by default.\

 ### Using the API